openkfw/d4dtools/docs/climate-resilience/fact-sheets-cres/iot.md

 To detect landslides, sensors such as “inertial sensors, accelerometers, bar extensometers, borehole inclinometers, rainfall sensors (e.g., rain gauge), and displacement meters” can be used [(Zeng et al. 2023)](https://doi.org/10.3390/s23177475).

-### Water Scarcity/ Drought
+### Water Scarcity / Drought

 IoT and its variety of sensors can be used for drought forecast and monitoring and improve water management to combat water scarcity.
 UNEP DTU Partnership lists four options for cities to combat drought with IoT support: decrease water consumption, lessen the use of freshwater by encouraging alternative sources (e.g. reclaimed water), efficiently allocate water to areas of greatest need, and secure additional water sources and storage facilities [(UNEP DTU Partnership 2021)](https://tech-action.unepccc.org/wp-content/uploads/sites/2/2021/10/2021-06-tna-cities-guidebook-web.pdf).

-### Strong Winds/ Storms
+### Strong Winds / Storms

 IoT can be used to increase accuracy of storms, cyclones and hurricanes forecast, for instance using cameras and image processing algorithms [(Zeng et al. 2023)](https://doi.org/10.3390/s23177475).

-### Forest/ Bush Fires
+### Forest / Bush Fires

 IoT can support the early detection of fire.
-For data collection, a system can for instance rely on both WSN in the forest, satellite network, and UAV that collect real time images (data collection layer).
+For data collection, a system can for instance rely on both WSN in the forest, satellite network, and UAV that collect real time images (*data collection layer*).
 WSN sends data to the gateway that sends it to the ThingSpeak IoT cloud that aggregates and analyses the data [(Sharma et al. 2020)](https://doi.org/10.1016/j.scs.2020.102332).

 ### Extreme Temperatures

 IoT can support the detection of extreme temperatures.
 For instance, a quality management system was applied to the smart Seoul data of things to gather additional data to be used by urban meteorological information services to forecast heat and cold waves at the urban area scale [(Park and Baek 2023)](https://doi.org/10.3390/s23052384).

-### Subwater Penetration
+### Saltwater Penetration

 Thanks to its various sensors, IoT enables real time monitoring of saltwater penetration [(Nishan et al. 2024)](https://doi.org/10.1007/s43832-024-00092-y), in particular for critical infrastructures affected by salt intrusion such as pipelines and reservoirs.
 It can also assist in evaluating the effectiveness of measures designed to adapt to salt penetration.

-## Application in DRM/ CCA measures
+## Application in DRM / CCA Measures
 ------

-### Nature-based solutions
+### Nature-based Solutions

 IoT can be used to create urban forest and biosphere maps, balance green and built-in spaces, and vegetation cover monitoring and management [(Belli et al. 2020)](https://doi.org/10.3390/smartcities3030052).
 It can also be used to manage green spaces in cities.
 For instance, the city of London used IoT sensors in parks to monitor the moisture level and adapt watering accordingly, which resulted in the reduction of water consumption of 30% [(Mourisard 2023)](https://www.synox.io/en/smart-watering/how-does-iot-contribute-to-the-sustainable-city-by-improving-stormwater-management/).